 THE LIST.
 BOTH MEANINGFUL AND MEANINGLESS…BUT ESSENTIAL NONETHELESS:-

-Black Spider Dumpling, Victoria Spivey, Rolling Stones, Little Richard, Sony Boy Williamson, Steve Miller, Dee Lite, The Cure, Bo Diddley, New Order, Chris Farlowe, Ozark Mountain Daredevils, B.B.King, Family, Geno Washington, The Nice, Joy Division, Glen Miller, Prefab Sprout, Yes, Otis Redding, David Bowie, The Tubes, Happy Mondays, Africa Bambaataa, Van Morrison, Camel, Associates, Salif Keita, George Duke, Third World, Weather Report, Massive Attack, Gene Vincent, Stevie Wonder, Underworld, Caravan, Caribou, Chemical Brothers, Soft Machine, Gerry Lee Lewis, Genesis, The Who, Led Zeppelin, Inner Circle, Robert Wyatt, Jimi Hendrix, Brian Eno, Hatfield and the North, Prince, Manfred Mann, King Crimson, Linton Kwesi Johnson, The Kinks, Cocteau Twins, Seal, The Spencer Davis Group, Donovan, Cream, Laurel Halo, This Mortal Coil, Kelly Lee Owens, Blue Nile, Talking Heads, Joni Mitchell, Nat King Cole, Billy Cobham, Marc Bolan, Beloved, Sinead O’Connor, Eurythmics, Louis Armstrong, David Sylvian, J.J.Cale, Beach Boys, The Human League, Kraftwerk, John Martyn, Colour Box, Christine and the Queens, Confidence Man, Yello, Goldfrapp, Easy Star All Stars, Baby Fox, Talk Talk, LCD Sound System, Soul II Soul, Tune Yards, Roisin Murphy, Moloko, Neneh Cherry, Malcolm McLaren, Devo, Frank Zappa, Tricky, Portishead, The Supremes, Angelique Kidjo, The Walker Brothers, Lauren Hill, Lamb, Radiohead, Burnt Friedman, Super Collider, Hugh Masekela, Bjork, Sugar Cubes, Everly Brothers, Earth Wind and Fire, B52’s, Average White Band, Roy Ayers, Pink Floyd, Rory Galagher’s Taste, Nils Petter Molvaer, Nusrat Fateh Ali Khan, Luke Vibert, The Righteous Brothers, Wagon Christ, John McLaughlin, Van Morrison, Beaver and Krause, Jack Bruce, Kid Creole and the Coconuts, Coldcut, John Lennon, Carla Bley, Small Faces, Joe Cocker, Aretha Franklin, Cat Stevens, Abba, Nick Drake, Miles Davis, Beat’s International, Michael Jackson, Mahavishnu Orchestra, Eberhard Weber, James Brown, Royksopp, Kruder and Dorfmeister, LFO, David Byrne, The Orb, Lee Scratch Perry, Groove Armada, London Grammer, Fred Fripp, The Kinks, Primal Scream, The Everly Brothers, The Clash, Blondie, John Cale, Janet Jackson, PiL, Gorilaz, Saint Etienne, Richie Havens, ELO, Marvin Gaye, Orbital, John Hassell, George Harrison, King Sunny Ade, Peter Gabriel, Youssou N’Dour, Gary Numan, Daft Punk, Sly and Robbie, Art of Noise, Bomb the Bass, The Grid, Pet Shop Boys, Heaven 17, Jah Wobble, Philip Glass, Talvin Singh, Moses Boyd, Holger Czukay, Leftfield, Faithless, Kate Bush, Blancmange, Captain Beefheart, Santana, Chick Corea, P.M.Dawn, Thomas Dolby, Little Feat, Fine Young Cannibals, Godley and Creme, Herbie Hancock, Tom Waits, The Animals, Rip Rig Panic, Simple Minds, U2, Procol Harum, George Benson, Grace Jones, Traffic, The The, John Mayalls Bluesbreakers, Todd Rundgren, Animal Collective, Ronnie Laws, Steve Winwood, Scritti Politti, Steve Reich, Paul Simon, S.Express, Terry Riley, Supertramp, The Temptations, Dr John, Tangerine Dream, Bill Withers, Elton John, Was[Not Was], The Neville Brothers, Moody Blues, Ian Dury and the Blockheads, Unkle, Ray Charles, Tom Tom Club, Herbert, Martyn, Phil Spectre, Little Dragon, Thom Yorke, P.J.Harvey, James Blake, Adrian Sherwood, Robert Plant, St Vincent, NAO, Basement Jaxxs, FKA Twigs, Propaganda, Eno-Hyde, Aloof, Trevor Horn, Nitin Sawhney, Working Week, Leonard Bernstein, K.D.Lang, Lisa Stansfield, Thompson Twins, Blow Monkeys, Ryuchi Sakamoto, Eddie Harris, Autechre, Black Grape, Stone Roses, Blur, Future Sound of London, Erykah Badu, Simon and Garfunkel, Parliament/Funkadelic, Crosby Stills Nash & Young, Eric B and Rakim, The Fugees, The Yardbirds, Fripp and Eno.
+Black Spider Dumpling, Victoria Spivey, Rolling Stones, Little Richard, Sony Boy Williamson, Steve Miller, Dee Lite, The Cure, Bo Diddley, New Order, Chris Farlowe, Ozark Mountain Daredevils, B.B.King, Family, Geno Washington, The Nice, Joy Division, Glen Miller, Prefab Sprout, Yes, Otis Redding, David Bowie, The Tubes, Happy Mondays, Africa Bambaataa, Van Morrison, Camel, Associates, Salif Keita, George Duke, Third World, Weather Report, Massive Attack, Gene Vincent, Stevie Wonder, Underworld, Caravan, Caribou, Chemical Brothers, Soft Machine, Gerry Lee Lewis, Genesis, The Who, Led Zeppelin, Inner Circle, Robert Wyatt, Jimi Hendrix, Brian Eno, Hatfield and the North, Prince, Manfred Mann, King Crimson, Linton Kwesi Johnson, Walker Brothers, The Kinks, Cocteau Twins, Seal, The Spencer Davis Group, Donovan, Cream, Laurel Halo, This Mortal Coil, Kelly Lee Owens, Blue Nile, Talking Heads, Joni Mitchell, Nat King Cole, Billy Cobham, Marc Bolan, Beloved, Sinead O’Connor, Eurythmics, Louis Armstrong, David Sylvian, J.J.Cale, Beach Boys, The Human League, Kraftwerk, John Martyn, Colour Box, Christine and the Queens, Confidence Man, Yello, Goldfrapp, Easy Star All Stars, Baby Fox, Talk Talk, LCD Sound System, Soul II Soul, Tune Yards, Roisin Murphy, Moloko, Neneh Cherry, Malcolm McLaren, Devo, Frank Zappa, Tricky, Portishead, The Supremes, Angelique Kidjo, The Walker Brothers, Lauren Hill, Lamb, Radiohead, Burnt Friedman, Super Collider, Hugh Masekela, Bjork, Sugar Cubes, Everly Brothers, Earth Wind and Fire, B52’s, Average White Band, Dusty Springfield, Roy Ayers, Pink Floyd, Rory Galagher’s Taste, Nils Petter Molvaer, Nusrat Fateh Ali Khan, Luke Vibert, The Righteous Brothers, Wagon Christ, John McLaughlin, Van Morrison, Beaver and Krause, Jack Bruce, Kid Creole and the Coconuts, Coldcut, John Lennon, Carla Bley, Small Faces, Joe Cocker, Aretha Franklin, Cat Stevens, Abba, Nick Drake, Miles Davis, Beat’s International, Michael Jackson, Mahavishnu Orchestra, Eberhard Weber, James Brown, Royksopp, Kruder and Dorfmeister, LFO, David Byrne, The Orb, Lee Scratch Perry, Groove Armada, London Grammer, The Carpenters, Fred Fripp, The Kinks, Primal Scream, The Everly Brothers, The Clash, Blondie, John Cale, Janet Jackson, PiL, Gorilaz, Saint Etienne, Richie Havens, ELO, Marvin Gaye, Orbital, John Hassell, George Harrison, King Sunny Ade, Peter Gabriel, Youssou N’Dour, Gary Numan, Daft Punk, Sly and Robbie, Art of Noise, Bomb the Bass, The Grid, Pet Shop Boys, Heaven 17, Jah Wobble, Philip Glass, Talvin Singh, Moses Boyd, Holger Czukay, Leftfield, Faithless, Kate Bush, Blancmange, Captain Beefheart, Santana, Chick Corea, P.M.Dawn, Thomas Dolby, Little Feat, Fine Young Cannibals, Godley and Creme, Herbie Hancock, Tom Waits, The Animals, Rip Rig Panic, Simple Minds, U2, Procol Harum, George Benson, Grace Jones, Traffic, John Mayalls Bluesbreakers, Todd Rundgren, Animal Collective, Ronnie Laws, Steve Winwood, Scritti Politti, Steve Reich, Paul Simon, S.Express, Terry Riley, Supertramp, The Temptations, Dr John, Tangerine Dream, Bill Withers, Elton John, Was[Not Was], The Neville Brothers, Moody Blues, Ian Dury and the Blockheads, Unkle, Ray Charles, Tom Tom Club, Herbert, Martyn, Phil Spectre, Little Dragon, Thom Yorke, P.J.Harvey, James Blake, Adrian Sherwood, Robert Plant, St Vincent, NAO, Basement Jaxxs, FKA Twigs, Propaganda, Eno-Hyde, Aloof, Trevor Horn, Nitin Sawhney, Working Week, Leonard Bernstein, K.D.Lang, Lisa Stansfield, Thompson Twins, Blow Monkeys, Ryuchi Sakamoto, Eddie Harris, Autechre, Black Grape, Stone Roses, Blur, Future Sound of London, Erykah Badu, Simon and Garfunkel, Parliament/Funkadelic, Crosby Stills Nash & Young, Eric B and Rakim, The Fugees, The Yardbirds, Fripp and Eno.

 Beethoven, Rachmaninov, Stravinsky, Bruckner, Pucini, Vivaldi, Ravel, Elgar, Dvorak, Borodin, Mendelssohn, Faure, Holst, Debussy, Bach, Delius, Brahms, Sibelius, Handle, Mozart.
 And last but not least, The Georgian Singers from the cast of the Rustaveli Company of Tbilisi.